-Scuba Diving for First Timers, Tips and Reminders 2018
+Scuba Diving for Beginners- Safety Tips and What to Expect

 Only ‘theatrical’ people are Aquarius to the point where they think that stars signs really have any real relevance to enjoying a pastime – next thing is they say ‘my name is Peter, I have blue eyes and like Mocha Lattes’, that aside I am then going to shock you with telling you my favourite ‘god’ is Poseidon (Greek God of the Sea) – now it’s nothing to do with his big rapier, rippling muscles, six pack etc, depending on whose graphical rendition you look at, but it is because coming from an island race I feel at certain affinity with the sea and you guessed, this piece is about water and diving lol….